This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Act contains many civil provisions dealing with certain trade practices that are not objectionable as such, and are therefore not prohibited.
 If, however, certain conditions are fulfilled - notably, in most cases, where the conduct has the effect of lessening competition - the commissioner can refer the matter to the Tribunal for review.
 If the Tribunal finds that the conditions are met, it may issue an order prohibiting the continuance of such practice, make such other orders to overcome the anti-competitive effect of the practice or even, in some situations, order the payment of significant monetary penalties.
 In the case of price maintenance and refusal to deal, if the conduct has had or is likely to have an 'adverse effect' on competition, it may be subject to an order of the Competition Tribunal.
 The Act also affords private litigants a right to seek relief from the Tribunal, with leave, from certain reviewable practices (refusal to supply, exclusivity, tied selling, price maintenance and market restriction).
 The following trade practices are subject to review.

 If the Tribunal finds that there is a refusal to supply and that:

 the Tribunal may order the supply of the product on usual trade terms.
-The Act does not prohibit a refusal to supply based on valid business reasons, such as the buyer not meeting the supplier’s standard credit policies or the supplier having legitimately concluded that it has enough distributors in a given market.
+In certain situations, the Tribunal can make an interim order for supply pending its determination of the main application.
+The Act does not prohibit a refusal to supply based on valid business reasons, such as the buyer not meeting the supplier's standard credit policies or the supplier having legitimately concluded that it has enough distributors in a given market.

 Exclusive dealing is the practice of requiring or inducing a customer to deal only or primarily in products of the supplier by means of more favourable terms or conditions.
 Exclusivity agreements are subject to review if: